 💁♀️ Luteal Phase

-Washing your face morning and night will definitely help and make sure you get some zinc in your diet.
+Washing your face morning and night will definitely help, and make sure you get some zinc in your diet to maintain healthy skin.

 This will help keep the sebum at bay.
 If you can’t get zinc naturally through food, try a supplement.